fmaste/Haskell/doc/Phantom.md

         | IsZero (Term Int)                  with t = Bool
         | If (Term Bool ) (Term a) (Term a)  with t = a
 ```
+Note that the ```with``` clause of the If constructor is not strictly necessary.
+We could have simply replaced a by t.
+Its main purpose is to illustrate that the type equation may contain type variables that do not appear on the left-hand side of the declaration.
+These variables can be seen as being existentially quantified.

 Generalised Algebraic Data Types can only be declared using the syntactic explained above.
 That using Haskell's GADT notation it converted into something like this: